E-ARK-Software/earkweb/docs/install_docker.md

 # Build and run using docker compose

-Use the setup script `setup.sh` or follow the steps below.
+Use the startup script `docker-compose-run.sh` or follow the steps below.

-1. Change to the docker directory in your earkweb copy:
+1. Change to the earkweb directory:

-        cd /path/to/earkweb/docker/
+        cd /path/to/earkweb

 2. Build the images:

         docker-compose build

-3. Create a directory which holds the mysql data:
+3. Create a directory where the mysql data is stored on the host system:

         mkdir /tmp/earkweb-mysql-data

-4. Run a temporary database container named `tmpdb` based on the image `earkdbimg`:
+4. Run a database container named `tmpdb` based on the image `earkdbimg`:

         docker run --name tmpdb -d -p 3306:3306 -v /tmp/earkweb-mysql-data:/var/lib/mysql earkdbimg